Agentic AI

 To understand Agentic AI, you first need to understand its key differentiator: autonomy.

-Agentic AI goes a step further.
-It refers to an AI system composed of one or more “agents” that can:
+Agentic AI is a system composed of one or more “agents” that can:

 1. Perceive the environment (collect data from APIs, databases, or user input).